Latest updates

 Document archive

-The RAAF Base Pearce document archive contains information that Defence has published about the management of PFAS.
-This includes:
+The RAAF Base Pearce document archive contains information that Defence has published about the management of PFAS, including older community presentations, investigation reports, risk assessments and factsheets.

-Some archived information has been superseded by recent reports and factsheets.
+Some archive information has been superseded by the recent reports and factsheets.

 Contacts